cr27/Neurological-Mindfile/README.md

 # NeurogenomeMindByte
- The Cerebral Cortex Neurogenome serves as a reference genome for the neurotranscriptome and neuroproteome mind bytes
+ The genome mind byte below is a Cerebral Cortex Neurogenome.
+This genome serves as a reference genome for the neurotranscriptome and neuroproteome mind bytes.

 ![image](https://user-images.githubusercontent.com/15940127/58755148-a59afb80-8492-11e9-8319-6a3d9786f8f0.png)